deeptii-20/cse-490g1-final-project/README.md

 ## Abstract

-In this project, we analyze the Spotify data of average users in order to predict compatibility scores for users and songs, then use these predicted scores to generate song recommendations for the users.

-We use a Neural Collaborative Filtering model to predict compatibility scores, then output the highest-scoring tracks for each user as recommendations.
+In this project, we analyze the Spotify song data of users in order to predict compatibility scores for users and songs, then use these predicted scores to generate song recommendations for the users.
+We use a Neural Collaborative Filtering (NCF) model to predict compatibility scores, then output the highest-scoring tracks for each user as recommendations.

+We chose an NCF model because it learns and predict user-item interactions based on past interactions, which is desired for our recommender system.
 However, our model was unsuccessful in its predictions: the predicted track scores converged at one value despite the wide variety in the actual scores, which resulted in the same ten songs getting recommended for each user, regardless of their listening habits and actual audio feature preferences.
-In the future, we plan to experiment with different model architectures and parameters to see if we can improve our model's ability to learn the user and track features.
+We suspect that this is because the model underfit our data due to the layers used parameters used.
+In the future, we plan to experiment with different numbers and kinds of hidden layers, different loss functions, and different learning rates and weight decays to see if we can improve our model's ability to learn the user and track features.

 ---

 ## Problem

+Many Spotify users are hesitant to listen to unfamiliar songs, since they don’t know whether it will suit their interests/likes.
+Although most users enjoy listening to songs from a particular artist and may use the artist as a starting point for finding new songs to listen to, there are many artists who vary in style from song to song.
+Thus, listening to songs from followed artists is not enough of a guarantee when users are trying to find a new song.

-For our project, we wanted to be able to generate song recommendations for users based on their Spotify data, since it can be difficult to find new songs to listen to.
+As the number of songs on Spotify grows, it becomes increasingly difficult for users to quickly find songs that they would enjoy.
+Thus, for our project, we wanted to create a model to generate song recommendations for users based on their Spotify data (previously listened to songs, followed artists, etc) to streamline this process.

-We approached this problem using the following steps:

-1. Collect Spotify data from various users and creating a dataset of users and the songs they have interacted with

-2. Process the data to generate compatibility scores for each user/track combination

-3. Train the model to learn the user's preferred audio features and predict a score for each user/track combination

-4. Generate 10 recommended songs for each user by using the highest predicted compatbility scores

 ---

 ## Related Work

-### Kaggle Recommendation Competition
+### Our Inspiration: Kaggle Recommendation Competition
-We came across a [Kaggle competition](https://www.kaggle.com/c/movielens-100k) that involved generating movie recommendations using the MovieLens dataset.
-This idea inspired us to create a Spotify song deep learning recommendation system that uses Spotify's dataset.
+We came across a [Kaggle competition](https://www.kaggle.com/c/movielens-100k) that involved generating movie recommendations using the [MovieLens dataset](https://grouplens.org/datasets/movielens/).
+Some of the solutions that users in this competition came up with were Multi-Layer Perceptrons, Collaborative Filtering using Pearson Correlation, Matrix Factorization, and Bayesian Probabilistic Rankings.

+These ideas inspired us to create a Spotify song recommendation system using deep learning, specifically Neural Collaborative Filtering.
+We decided to build off of some of the techniques of matrix factorization and collaborative filtering in order to create a NCF.

 ### Our Chosen Dataset: The Spotify Dataset (Users, Tracks, and Scores)